 Ms. DiBlasi also represents, on a pro bono basis, the N.Y.
 Police and Fire Widows’ & Children’s Benefit Fund, as well as several U.S. military veterans seeking assistance with applying for disability benefits.
 Her pro bono work has also included assisting a non-profit entity in connection with its out-of-court restructuring.

 Ms. DiBlasi has served as a teacher’s assistant at Cardozo School of Law and Harvard Law School.
 She frequently presents at bankruptcy seminars and led the new associate training program for the Business Finance & Restructuring Department.
-In addition, Ms. DiBlasi served on a firm task force focused on the Dodd-Frank financial legislation, specializing in that portion of the legislation dealing with resolution planning, and is a member of the Women@Weil Mentoring and Networking Subcommittee.
+In addition, Ms. DiBlasi served on a firm task force focused on the Dodd-Frank financial legislation, specializing in that portion of the legislation dealing with resolution planning.